 The leaves are alternate, narrowly lance-shaped, about 6x longer than wide, with pointed tips, and a short stalk that has a light green to greenish-brown cylindric sheath (an ocrea), that encloses the stem.
 The ocrea is truncate at the edges, sometimes with fine hair, and may be fringed with short bristles.
 The leaves of this species have a distinct triangular to crescent shaped blotch on the upper surface that may be distinctly dark to faint and barely perceptible.
 Leaves have a tapered or wedge shaped base and taper to fine tip.
 Leaf margins are entire but margins have stiff forward pointing hairs (antrorse hairs).

 The inflorescence is one or two spike-like dense elongated racemes of small flowers, the raceme usually arching or jointed at the top.
 These are terminal or from the upper leaf axils.
 Where the stem of the inflorescence attaches there is a sheath-like structure called an ocreolae.
 It has bristly margins.
-The flower clusters may be interrupted toward the bottom of the raceme as shown in photos below.
-There will be 4 to 14 flowers per fascicle on the raceme and the fascicles are closely spaced.
+The flower clusters (fascicles) may be interrupted toward the bottom of the raceme as shown in photos below.
+There will be 4 to 14 flowers per fascicle on the raceme and the fascicles are closely spaced except for the interruptions.

 Seed: A fertile flower produces a dry ovate 3-angled shiny brown-black achene that tapers to a beak and is wind dispersed.